Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning

-The SED of all associated msp+ sources is shown by the purple dash-dot-dotted line.
-We compare the msp+ SED with the GCE SEDs from Refs.~\citep{2013PhRvD..88h3521G, 2015JCAP...03..038C, 2016ApJ...819...44A, 2017ApJ...840...43A}.
+The SED of all unassociated sources in the ROI is shown by the orange dashed line.
+The SED of all associated msp+ sources is shown by the green dotted line.
+We compare the msp+ SED with the GCE SEDs from Refs.~\citep{2013PhRvD..88h3521G, 2015JCAP...03..038C, 2016ApJ...819...44A, 2017ApJ...840...43A, 2024PhRvD.109l3042M, 2024PhRvD.109l3017Z}.
 We note that different analyses of GCE have slightly different ROIs.
 Provided that we are interested in a qualitative agreement, we take the ROIs which are closest to the circle of $10^\circ$ radius around the GC and apply no correction for the differences in the ROI.
-For the analysis of Ajello et al. (2016)~\cite{2016ApJ...819...44A} (green band), we use the model with CR sources traced by pulsars and both the normalization and the index of the background components are fitted.
-For the analysis of Ackerman et al. (2017)~\cite{2017ApJ...840...43A}, we include the baseline model that does not have a model of the \FBs below $10^\circ$ in latitude (blue squares) and a model where a possible emission of the \FBs near the GC in Fig.~9 of Ref.~\cite{2017ApJ...840...43A} is taken into account (red diamonds with ``!FB'' in the label).
+For the analysis of Ajello {\it et al.} (2016)~\cite{2016ApJ...819...44A} (yellow band), we use the model with CR sources traced by pulsars, where both the normalization and the index of the background components are fitted.
+For Zhong \& Cholis (2024)~\cite{2024PhRvD.109l3017Z}, we use Model I with large and small masks around point sources labeled by Lmask and Smask respectively.
+The labels ``Ackermann+ (2017), !FB'' and ``Ackermann+ (2017)'' correspond to models in Ref.~\cite{2017ApJ...840...43A} that that take and do not take into account the contribution from \FBs near the GC respectively.
 It is interesting, that the contribution of the msp+ class to the unassociated sources (also when sources with the 3FGL counterparts are not included) is comparable around a few GeV to the SED attributed to the GCE in a model that removes a possible emission from the \FBs at low latitudes.